Crash (Ballard novel)

-Crash is a novel by British author J. G. Ballard, first published in 1973 with cover designed by Bill Botten.
+Crash is a novel by J. G. Ballard, first published in 1973 with a cover designed by Bill Botten.
 It follows a group of car-crash fetishists who, inspired by the famous crashes of celebrities, become sexually aroused by staging and participating in car accidents.

 The novel was released to divided critical reception, with many reviewers horrified by its provocative content.
 It was adapted into a controversial 1996 film of the same name by David Cronenberg.

 Synopsis

 The story is told through the eyes of narrator James Ballard, named after the author himself, but it centers on the sinister figure of Dr. Robert Vaughan, a former TV scientist turned "nightmare angel of the highways".
 James meets Vaughan after being injured in a car crash near London Airport.
 Gathering around Vaughan is a group of alienated people, all of them former crash victims, who follow him in his pursuit to re-enact the crashes of Hollywood celebrities such as Jayne Mansfield and James Dean, in order to experience what the narrator calls "a new sexuality, born from a perverse technology".
 Vaughan's ultimate fantasy is to die in a head-on collision with movie star Elizabeth Taylor.